Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Regular Lagrangian cobordisms from Legendrian ambient surgery

 we denote the cylindrical extensions of these discs.
 In the coordinates used in \cite[Section 4.2.2]{Dimitroglou:Ambient} the $k+1$-disc $C_\eta$ is given by the cusp edge of the front projection intersected with $\{x_{k+2}=\ldots=x_n=0\}$ while the $k+2$-disc $D_\eta$ is the subset of $T^*\R^{n+1}$ that is contained in the zero-section intersected with $\{x_{k+2}=\ldots=x_n=0\}$, with boundary $C_\eta$.

-The following lemma is a direct consequence of the construction in terms of a local model implemented in a choice of standard neighbourhood. \begin{lem} The Legendrian isotopy class of the resulting Legendrian $\Lambda_\eta$ only depends on $\Lambda\cup\eta$, together with the data of the framings, up to contact isotopy.
+The following lemma is a direct consequence of the construction in terms of a local model implemented in a choice of standard neighbourhood.

+\begin{lem}[\cite{Dimitroglou:Ambient}] The Legendrian isotopy class of the resulting Legendrian $\Lambda_\eta$ only depends on $\Lambda\cup\eta$, together with the data of the framings, up to contact isotopy.
 The Hamiltonian isotopy class of the resulting Lagrangian standard handle-attachment cobordism

 also satisfies the same dependence. \end{lem}

 In the special case when $\dim\Lambda=\dim\eta=1$, the Legendrian $\Lambda_\eta$ is constructed by performing a cusp-connected sum in a standard neighbourhood $J^1\R$ of the arc $\eta$ as outlined in Section \ref{sec:cuspconn} below.